All our interactive charts on Global Extreme Poverty

 The following chart plots the share of people living in extreme poverty as measured by consumption and income, against the share of people living in ‘multidimensional poverty’ according to the MPI.
 The former is the same metric we have discussed extensively throughout this entry.
 The latter is a metric based on unmet needs: the MPI’s definition stipulates that someone lives in ‘multidimensional poverty’ if they are deprived in a third or more of the ten weighted indicators (such as, for example, nutrition, electricity, or schooling) that compose the index.

 As we can see, there is a positive correlation between these two measures of deprivation, but they are clearly not identical.
-Swaziland and South Sudan have similar monetary poverty rates (about 42% of the population live below the International Poverty Line), but they have extremely different multidimensional poverty rates (around 20% in Swaziland, compared to 91% in South Sudan are living in 'multidimensional poverty').
+Kenya and Chad have similar monetary poverty rates (about 35% of the population live below the International Poverty Line in 2015), but they have extremely different multidimensional poverty rates (around 40% in Kenya in 2014, compared to 87% in Chad in 2015 were living in ‘multidimensional poverty’).
 This highlights the usefulness of tracking deprivation across multiple dimensions of well-being, including both standard and non-standard economic indicators.

 National prosperity is a strong predictor of extreme poverty at the individual level.
 The following graph shows this relationship between average incomes (GDP per capita) and the share of the population living in extreme poverty.